jakobib/angularjs2014/angularjs-library-services.md

 vendor-specific, or available only for internal use.
 One reason for the lack of open APIs may be the invisibility of benefits and usage examples.
-The examples given in this article demonstrate how library services (e.g. search suggestions, recommendations, document availabilityi...) can be used easily once they have been made available via standardized APIs (e.g. Open Search Suggestions and DAIA).
+The examples given in this article demonstrate how library services (e.g. search suggestions, recommendations, document availability...) can be used easily once they have been made available via standardized APIs (e.g. Open Search Suggestions and DAIA).